Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Introduction

 \begin{theorem}(\cite[Exp.
 IX, Théorème 6.1]{SGA1}) Let $k$ be a field with algebraic closure $\bk$.
 Let $X$ be a quasi-compact and quasi-separated scheme over $k$.
 If the base change $X_{\bk}$ is connected, then there is a short exact sequence

 of profinite topological groups. \end{theorem}

-\item The homotopy exact sequence over a general base: \begin{theorem}(\cite[Exp.
+\item The homotopy exact sequence: \begin{theorem}(\cite[Exp.
 X, Corollaire 1.4]{SGA1}) Let $f:X \rarr S$ be a flat proper morphism of finite presentation whose geometric fibres are connected and reduced.
 Assume $S$ is connected and let $\bs$ be a geometric point of $S$.
 Then there is an exact sequence

-of fundamental groups. \end{theorem} \item "K\"unneth formula": \begin{proposition}(\cite[Exposé X, Cor.
-1.7]{SGA1}) Let $X, Y$ be two connected schemes locally of finite type over an algebraically closed field $k$ and assume that $Y$ is proper.
-Let us fix $\bx, \by$ - closed points respectively of $X$ and $Y$.
+of fundamental groups. \end{theorem} \item ``K\"unneth formula": \begin{proposition}(\cite[Exp.
+X, Cor.\ 1.7]{SGA1}) Let $X, Y$ be two connected schemes locally of finite type over an algebraically closed field $k$ and assume that $Y$ is proper.
+Let $\bx, \by$ be geometric points of $X$ and $Y$ respectively with values in the same algebraically closed field extension $K$ of $k$.
 Then the map induced by the projections is an isomorphism

 \end{proposition}